Lipid bilayers - Part II: Complex mixtures

 Introduction

 When setting up large and/or complex bilayers it can be more convenient, or necessary, to start with a bilayer close to equilibrium rather than trying to get the bilayer to self-assemble.
-This can be done by concatenating (e.g. using gmx genconf) and/or altering previously formed bilayers, but an easier approach is to use a bilayer formation program such as insane.py[1] (available in the directory scripts/ or downloadable in the Downloads -> Tools -> Proteins and bilayers section of the website, under the insane topic.
-You can also check its GitHub repo for the most up-to-date version, and instructions on installing with pip).
+This can be done by concatenating (e.g., using gmx genconf) and/or altering previously formed bilayers, but an easier approach is to use a bilayer formation program such as Insane[1] (available from the Downloads -> Tools section of the website, as pip install --user insane, or from its GitHub repo).

 Note: This tutorial assumes you are familiar with running Martini 3 simulations with GROMACS, and with the organization of the particle and molecule topologies bundled with the Martini 3 release.
 For a lipid-centered primer on these topics you can run the Lipid Bilayers I tutorial.
-Depending on the version of Insane you run, and on whether you run the supplied analysis, you will need to have installed the numpy and MDAnalysis Python packages.
-You can typically install them via the pip command:
+Additionally, depending on the version of insane you run, and on whether you run the supplied analyses, you will need to have installed the numpy and MDAnalysis Python packages.
+If needed, you can typically install them via pip by running pip3 install --user numpy mdanalysis.

 Complex mixtures with Insane

 Insane (INSert membrANE) is a CG building tool that generates membranes by distributing lipids over a grid.
 Lipid structures are derived from simple template definitions.
 Many are already included with the program (see below on how to add new ones).
 The program uses two grids, one for the inner and one for the outer leaflet, and distributes the lipids randomly over the grid cells with numbers according to the relative quantities specified.
 This allows for building asymmetric bilayers with specific lipid compositions.
 The program also allows for adding solvent and ions, using a similar grid protocol to distribute them over a 3D grid.
-Finally, Insane script can also be used to set up a complex (or simple!) bilayer system including membrane protein, see the Martini protein tutorial.
-Additional information about the functionality of Insane can be found by running insane.py -h.
+Finally, the Insane script can also be used to set up a complex (or simple!) bilayer system including membrane proteins.
+Additional information about the functionality of Insane can be found by running insane -h.

 Because Insane deals mostly with structure generation, it can be used for both Martini 2 and 3 lipids, to the extent that they keep the same number of beads and mapping.
 However, beware that this may not be always true for future Martini 3 lipid models.
 Conversely, not all the lipid types you’ll find available in Insane have been implemented in Martini 3.